VenturaNotes/Knowledge/- Topics/GE matrix.md

 ## Synthesis
 -
 ## Source [^1]
-- (McKinsey Matrix) A tool for analysing the relative strengths of brands or business units within a large diversified corporation.
+- (McKinsey Matrix) A tool for analyzing the relative strengths of brands or business units within a large diversified corporation.
 A range of measures are used to score items on each of two dimensions: (i) the attractiveness of the industry or market; and (ii) the strength of the product or business.
 On this basis, each item is assigned to one of nine cells on a two-dimensional grid:
 	- ![[Screenshot 2025-06-17 at 2.02.21 AM.png|300]]
 		- Business Strength
 		- Industry Attractiveness